rustyeddy/rustyeddy.com/content/software/customer-discovery-and-mvp.md

-_Customer Discovery_ consists of one or more customer discovery sessions, where all *users* and *owners* of the software will be interviewed for their expectations, needs and desires from the upcoming software project.
+_Customer Discovery_ consists of one or more customer discovery sessions, where all *users* and *owners* of the software will be interviewed for their expectations, needs and desires for the upcoming software project.

 ## User Stories